 The garden is accessible to visitors who use manual wheelchairs and electric scooters, please take extra care on steeper slopes.
-There are buggy tours of the garden from outside the Orangery shop on a first-come, first served basis and for a small additional charge.

 The map of the garden below shows detailed routes of varying length and ease so you can find the best route to your favourite areas.
 Download the accessibility map.
 Further maps of the garden are included in the guide books.
 Please ask a member of staff at the house entrance if you would like to borrow a copy.